About me

 Many years before that, I grew up living, studying then working in Germany, Jordan, the UAE, Peru, England, Canada and America.

-I now live and work on unceded Bundjalung Country.
+I now live and work on unceded Gadigal land.